Intertidal Zonation Patterns

 High Tide Zone

-The high zone is the area of intertidal that is covered by most high tides.
+The high zone is the area of the intertidal habitat that is covered by most high tides.
 View organisms that live in this zone below, and scroll over an organism to learn more about it.

 Mytilus californianus – Mussel beds form a very important habitat for other critters and it has been reported that over 1000 species have been found living within these mussel bed habitat created by the California mussel.
 Mussels have numerous natural predators, but often are disturbed and collected by humans for bait, aquaria or killed through incidental trampling.